pattonsgirl/Spring2021-CEG2350/Labs/Lab10/README.md

 11. Check the current version of `python` when run with `python --version`.
 You can also run `python` on its own which should verify again whcih version of `python` you are now running.
 Write the output.
 (1 pt)
    - Note: this should be changed from before.
 If not, circle back to questions 6 & 7 and rethink your answers.

+Note: after finishing this part, you can delete anaconda to make life easier down below.
+No other parts will use anaconda.

 ## Part 2: Getting Zippy (13 pts)

 You will get the coolest effect from this portion if you successfully created the `space` "file" that we turned into a filesystem in Lab07.
 If not, don't sweat it, but the change in size is most notable.